tech-advantage/edc-httpd/README.md

 The query `/httpd/api/search?query=http*` returns help documentations which contain the words which start with `http`.

+## How can I reindex the content?

+Use the web service : `/httpd/api/reindex`.
+This url can be called with your favorite browser (no mandatory to use curl)

 ## Configuration

 ### Define the path